Transformers (film): Development

-Michael Bay was asked to direct by Spielberg on July 30, 2005, but he dismissed the film as a "stupid toy movie".
-Nonetheless, he wanted to work with Spielberg, and gained a new respect for the concept upon visiting Hasbro.
+Michael Bay was asked to direct by Spielberg on July 30, 2005, but initially he dismissed the film as a "stupid toy movie".
+Bay admitted that he was skeptical when he was offered to direct.
+Nonetheless, he wanted to work with Spielberg, and gained new respect for the concept upon visiting Hasbro.
 Bay considered the first draft "too kiddie", so he increased the military's role in the story.
 The writers sought inspiration from G.I.
 Joe for the soldier characters, being careful not to mix the brands.
-Because Orci and Kurtzman were concerned the film could feel like a military recruitment commercial, they chose to make the military believe nations like Iran were behind the Decepticon attack as well as making the Decepticons primarily military vehicles.
-Bay based Lennox's struggle to get to the Pentagon phoneline while struggling with an unhelpful operator from a real account he was given by a soldier when working on another film.
+Orci and Kurtzman were concerned the film could feel like a military recruitment commercial, so they chose to make the military believe nations like Iran were behind the Decepticon attack as well as making the Decepticons primarily military vehicles.
+Bay based Lennox's struggle to get to the Pentagon phoneline while struggling with an unhelpful operator on a real account he was given by a soldier when working on another film.

 Orci and Kurtzman experimented with numerous robots from the franchise, ultimately selecting the characters most popular among the filmmakers to form the final cast.
 Bay acknowledged that most of the Decepticons were selected before their names or roles were developed, as Hasbro had to start designing the toys.
 Some of their names were changed because Bay was upset that they had been leaked.
 Optimus, Megatron, Bumblebee and Starscream were the only characters present in each version of the script.
 Arcee was a female Transformer introduced by Orci and Kurtzman, but she was cut because they found it difficult to explain robotic gender; Bay also disliked her motorcycle form, which he found too small.
 An early idea to have the Decepticons simultaneously strike multiple places around the world was also dropped.

-Producers Lorenzo di Bonaventura and Ian Bryce, said the film cost only $150 million, and called it "a bargain" compared to the other tentpole films that summer which cost as much as $300 million.
-According to Kim Masters of NPR, instead of boasting about how much they had spent the studios did not want to admit to their real budget and risk further cost inflation on other projects, and her Hollywood source said that the budget of Transformers had passed $200 million.
+Bay said the film cost $145 million and explained "My secret is, I shoot very, very fast."
+Bay compared his way of working to James Cameron as they both work quickly and serve as their own assistant director.
+Bay took a 30% reduction in his fee to keep the production in Los Angeles and work with his usual crew.
+Producers Lorenzo di Bonaventura and Ian Bryce, said the film cost only $150 million, and called it "a bargain" compared to the other tentpole films that summer, which cost as much as $300 million.
+According to Kim Masters of NPR, instead of boasting about how much they had spent, the studios did not want to admit to their real budget and risk further cost inflation on other projects, and her Hollywood source said that the budget of Transformers had passed $200 million.